afterwind-io/comcat/README.md

 ### ComcatPump

-The base class for implementing customized pumps.
+The base class for constructing `Comcat` pumps.

-Because it is an "abstract" class, `ComcatPump` should never be instantiated directly.
-You need to derive your own class from it.

 A typical customized pump looks like this: